 - Knot the ear loops to form a tighter fit

 Places like California have taken things a step further.
-They instituted their own Emergency Temporary Standards that require nearly all employers with more than one employee to follow specific regulations.
+They instituted their Emergency Temporary Standards that require nearly all employers with more than one employee to follow specific regulations.
 These standards require employers to provide two-layer face coverings at no cost to their employees and allow them to wear them at any time without fear of retaliation.
-Furthermore, any employee who is exposed to a Covid positive party with "close contact" must be provided with Covid testing free of charge.
+Furthermore, any employee exposed to a Covid positive party with "close contact" must be provided with Covid testing free of charge.

 Areas with Conflicting Guidelines